Performance (Reporting Services)

 If all reports are processing slowly, consider a scale-out deployment where multiple report server instances support a single report server database.
 For best results, use load balancing software to distribute requests evenly across the deployment.

-If a single report is processing slowly, tune report dataset queries if the report must run on demand.
-You might also consider using shared datasets that you can cache, caching the report, or running the report as a snapshot.
+If a single report is processing slowly, tune the query if the report must run on demand.
+You might also consider caching the report or running it as a snapshot.

 If all reports process slowly in a specific format (for example, while rendering to PDF), consider file share delivery, adding more memory, or choosing a different format.